keymanesh/Udacity--Data-Analysis-with-R/README.md

 * In the last model, we used Random Forest Classification which is very prone to over-fitting.
 Using seperate train and test data would help to report right number for performance.
 Also we can use Cross Validation to adjust the parameters of the classification method.

 * The only crriteria we used for perfomance was accuracy.
 While it is indicative of our model's performance, it is not exhaustive yet.
 A better idea would be to look at the prediction and see how was the prediction are from actual data.
 For example if a Great wine is predicted as Good, it is more tolerable than if it is predicted as Poor.
 Therefore we can use weighted accuracy measures to report on performance.

+* This is such a rich dataset and many relationship and correlations can be extracted from data and in this project we investigated very obvious relationships between wine qualities and its properties.

 ##References